 Over the next three years, MAG staff worked closely with elected officials to develop the plan.
 Throughout the entire process, there was continuous public and stakeholder engagement.
-The Early Phase Public Input Report and Late Phase Public Input Report, and the Fiscal Year 2022 Public Input Report summarize public input and the outcomes of the MOMENTUM engagement efforts, which were directly reported to decision-makers.
+The Early Phase Public Input Report, Late Phase Public Input Report, and the Fiscal Year 2022 Public Input Report summarize public input and the outcomes of the MOMENTUM engagement efforts, which were directly reported to decision-makers.

 The MAG Regional Council unanimously approved the MOMENTUM 2050 plan on December 1, 2021.
 The U.S. Department of Transportation issued a Finding of Conformity for MAG’s air quality conformity analysis of the plan on December 15, 2021.

 Click on the image above to view the interactive MOMENTUM 2050 Regional Transportation Plan.